ARBML/Calliar/README.md

 Valid | 250 | 738 | 2,946 | 4,410
 Test | 250 | 753 |3,052 | 4,601

+## Dataset Formats
+Mainly, we have two basic formats.
-## Format
+## .json

 Each `.json` file contains a list of strokes.
 Each list is a dictionary of the stroke character and the list of points.
-Each composite character is mapped into a list of strokes.
-Refer to the paper for more details.
+Each composite character like `ت` is mapped into a list of primitive strokes i.e `..ٮ `.
+Refer to the paper and to `chars.py` for more details on the mapping.

 ![](media/data_format.PNG)

-## Compressed
+## .npz

 The compressed format of the dataset `dataset.npz` is only 8.6 MB and uses the Ramer-Douglas-Peucker Algorithm to decrease the number of points per stroke.
 The python library [rdp](https://github.com/fhirschmann/rdp) was used for such task.
 The `.npz` format follows the same approach as [QuickDraw](https://github.com/googlecreativelab/quickdraw-dataset).